Duarte Pio, Duke of Braganza: Marriage and issue

 On 13 May 1995, Dom Duarte Pio married Isabel Inês de Castro Curvelo de Herédia, a Portuguese businesswoman and descendant of nobility.
 This was the first marriage of a member of the Portuguese royal family to take place in Portugal since the marriage of King Carlos I in 1886.
 The ceremony was celebrated in the Monastery of Jerónimos in Lisbon and presided over by Cardinal António Ribeiro, Patriarch of Lisbon.
 Present at the ceremony were representatives of various European royal and noble houses.
-These included Prince Philippe of Belgium; the Duke of Brabant, Prince Henri, Hereditary Grand Duke of Luxembourg and Infanta Margarita, Duchess of Soria, among others.
+These included Prince Philippe of Belgium, Duke of Brabant, Prince Henri, Hereditary Grand Duke of Luxembourg and Infanta Margarita of Spain, Duchess of Soria, among others.
 The principal Portuguese political figures, including the President of the Republic Mário Soares, Prime Minister Aníbal Cavaco Silva, and President of the Assembly António Barbosa de Melo, were also present.

-Following her marriage, Isabel de Herédia began a gradual withdrawal from her professional life, a process which was completed by the time her eldest child, Prince Afonso, was born.
-Thereafter, the princess has devoted herself to the care of her family and the patronage of various charities.
+Following her marriage, Isabel de Herédia began a gradual withdrawal from her professional life, a process which was completed by the time her eldest child, Afonso of Braganza, was born.
+Thereafter, Isabel has devoted herself to the care of her family and the patronage of various charities.
 Duarte Pio and Isabel de Herédia have three children:

+In December 2022, the engagement of Maria Francisca to a Lisbon-based lawyer, Duarte de Sousa Araújo Martins, was announced: the couple married on 7 October 2023 at the Basilica of the Palace of Mafra.

+Line of succession

+The list below includes line of succession of the Miguelist branch.